ekutner/home-connect-hass/README.md

 # Configuration
 Follow the instructions for the default Home Connect integration at https://www.home-assistant.io/integrations/home_connect/
+**Note:** If you are modifying an existing Home Connect app it may take up to two hours for the changes to take effect.
 This integration requires the same configuration process and similar settings in configuration.yaml:
 ```
 home_connect_alt: